Spinal Cord Injury (SCI): Pre‑clinical Studies

 Restored motor function lost

-Most recently, StemCells scientists and UCI researchers achieved a significant breakthrough by demonstrating for the first time that human neural stem cell transplantation can restore lost motor function even when administered at time points beyond the acute phase of trauma.
+In 2010, StemCells scientists and UCI researchers achieved a significant breakthrough by demonstrating for the first time that human neural stem cell transplantation can restore lost motor function even when administered at time points beyond the acute phase of trauma.
 When transplanted into mice with chronic spinal cord injury, our human neural stem cells were shown to promote a significant and persistent recovery in walking ability in two separate tests of motor function when compared to control groups.
 These data suggest the prospect of expanding the window of opportunity for intervention, and therefore the potential to treat a much broader population of injured patients.